str8outtaheap/heapwn/InCTF/buttercup.md

 Since this pwnable shouts loud and clear that it's heap related, the `flip` function exists for a specific reason.
 We'll probably have to (at least that's what I did) turn off the lsb of a heap chunk's `size` field in order to fool it into thinking that the previous chunk is free.
 First order of business, leaks.
-Let's kick it with the libc one.
+Let's kick it off with the libc one.

 ```python
 alloc(0x88, 0)